pivotal/docs-tap/convention-service/creating-conventions.md

 After all convention servers are finished processing a PodIntent for a workload, the convention controller updates the PodIntent with the latest version of the PodTemplateSpec and sets `PodIntent.status.conditions[].status=True` where `PodIntent.status.conditions[].type=Ready`.
-This status change signals the Supply Chain Choreographer that the Convention Service is finished with it's work.
+This status change signals the Supply Chain Choreographer that the Convention Service is finished with its work.
 The status change also executes whatever steps are waiting in the supply chain.

 ## <a id='prereqs'></a>Getting started